 To tap into a HELOC, you’ll need to have a hard asset, like a home, with enough equity built up for you to borrow against.
 The lender will provide you with a maximum “draw,” rather than a dollar amount you can borrow, equivalent to the amount of equity in your home.

-HELOCs are assigned a set time period during which the credit issued can be used, and another set period of time during which the borrowed money must be repaid.
+HELOCs are assigned a set period during which the credit issued can be used and another set period during which the borrowed money must be repaid.
 Typically, homeowners paying down HELOC loans have five to 10 years during which they only pay interest, and another 10 to 15 years to pay down the balance of the loan.